 - Removal of foreign object.
 If your abscess is caused by a foreign object in your gums, your dentist will remove it.
 They’ll finish up by cleaning the area with a saline solution.

 If you can’t get in to see your dentist right away, you can take an over-the-counter anti-inflammatory drug, such as ibuprofen (Advil, Motrin) to help with the pain.
-Ringing your mouth with warm salt water may also help.
+Rinsing your mouth with warm salt water may also help.

 It’s important to have any abscessed tooth treated by a dentist.
 Even if it’s already ruptured, you’ll want to have the area examined and cleaned by your doctor to make sure the infection doesn’t spread.